MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step5.png)

-1. It is very important to add the Campaign field to the main form, otherwise the custom field won’t be rendered.
-Go to Data Experiences -> Forms and select form Information with Form type “Main”.
+1. It's important to add the Campaign field to the main form, otherwise the custom field can't be rendered.
+Go to Data Experiences -> Forms and select form *Information* with Form type *Main*

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step6.png)

-1. Click on the Campaign field in the left column to add it to the form.
-Once you see the Campaign field properties in the right column, select Hide checkbox to hide this field on the main form.
+1. Select the Campaign field in the left column to add it to the form.
+Once you see the Campaign field properties in the right column, select Hide checkbox to hide this field on the main form

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step7.png)

-1. Select “Save and publish” button in the top right corner to save your changes.
+1. Select “Save and publish” button in the top right corner to save your changes
-1. Once you create a new marketing form in Customer Insights – Journeys, you will be able to see the Campaign field in the form Settings.
-You may need to reload the Customer Insights – Journeys app to reflect the customization changes, press F5 to reload the browser tab.
+1. Once you create a new marketing form in Customer Insights – Journeys, you're able to see the Campaign field in the form Settings.
+You might need to reload the Customer Insights – Journeys app to reflect the customization changes, press F5 to reload the browser tab
     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step8.png)